Student Financial Aid

 • Military deployment

 If a student does not meet the terms of the first appeal, and other extenuating circumstances unrelated to the first appeal arise, another appeal could be submitted and may be considered.
 In all cases, the student must meet with an academic advisor and submit an Academic Advising Plan.
-The Academic Advising Plan must contain an original signature of the Academic Advisor and must demonstrate that the student is able to mathematically meet the SAP standards after one term of Approved Appeal Status, or by the end of the Academic Advising Plan.
+The Academic Advising Plan must contain an original signature of the Academic Advisor and must demonstrate that the student can mathematically meet the SAP standards after one term of Approved Appeal Status, or by the end of the Academic Advising Plan.

 Reinstatement of Financial Aid Eligibility